microsoftgraph/msgraph-metadata/specs/permissions.md

 ### adminDescription
 The "adminDescription" member is a string that describes the permission considering the current scheme from the perspective of a resource administrator.

-### consentDisplayName
+### userConsentDisplayName
-The "consentDisplayName" member is a REQUIRED string that provides a short permission name that considers the current scheme and the perspective of the user consenting an application.
+The "userConsentDisplayName" member is a REQUIRED string that provides a short permission name that considers the current scheme and the perspective of the user consenting an application.

-### consentDescription
+### userConsentDescription
-The "consentDescription" member is a REQUIRED string that describes the permission considering the current scheme from the perspective of the user consenting an application.
+The "userConsentDescription" member is a REQUIRED string that describes the permission considering the current scheme from the perspective of the user consenting an application.

 ### requiresAdminConsent
 The "requiresAdminConsent" member is a boolean value with a default value of false.
 When true, this permission can only be consented by an adminstrator.